kevkaleido/kevs_blog1/src/content/blog/my-new-blog-post.md

 description: "Reflecting on Ada Lovelace's legacy as the first visionary of AI, and how her early understanding of computational potential continues to shape the future of technology.."
 date: 2024-08-15
 image: "https://i.pinimg.com/564x/77/4a/29/774a29bcbc47e2ef582551145eba93e9.jpg"
-tags: ["Ada Lovelace", "AI", "Computer History", "Ethics", "Future of Work", "Machine Learning", "Innovation",]
+tags: ["Ada Lovelace", "AI", "Computer History", "Ethics", "Machine Learning", "Innovation",]
 ---

 # From 19th Century Dreams to 21st Century AI Reality